 Authentication Transaction Sequence Number field is set to the value of the Authentication Transaction Sequence Number field of the Authentication frame being responded to(#848, #Ed) +1.

-Status Code field indicates the processing status.

-The Encapsulation field (if present) carries an EAPOL PDU.
+(#965)The Encapsulation field (if present) carries an EAPOL PDU from the PAE.(#980)

+Status Code field indicates the processing status. (#965)

+For the responder, if the 802.1X Authentication is successful, the Status Code field is set to 802_1_X_AUTH_SUCCESS. (#965)

+For the responder, if the 802.1X Authentication fails, the Status Code field is set to 802_1_X_AUTH_FAILED. (#965)

+Otherwise, the Status Code field is set to the appropriate status code.

 NOTE —The number of Authentication frame exchanges depends on the EAP method in use.(#Ed)

 Once the processing is complete, the originator or the responder sends the Authentication frame in response to the Authentication frame with Authentication Transaction Sequence Number field set to a value that is larger than or equal to 3,(#848) to its peer (if needed by the EAP method).
-If the processing status returned in the frame was not SUCCESS, the originator or the responder shall terminate the authentication.
+If the processing status returned in the frame was not SUCCESS or 802_1_X_AUTH_SUCCESS, the originator or the responder shall terminate the authentication. (#965)

 TGbi Editor: Instruction: Modify 9.4.1.9 as follows